jhausserlab/HiFiAlignmentTool/README.md

 Currently, for images of dimension 16'000 x 21'000 pixels the computer uses a maximum of 52GB to run all the code.
 I recommend these dimensions (give or take ~1000 pixels) if you are using a 64GB RAM computer.
 The images do not need to have the same dimension X,Y as the code will pad all images with the maximum X,Y dimensions of the image set.
+If you have created a set of images with empty channels for background subtraction, the code can do the backgorund subtraction for you.

 **Keywords**: Image Registration, Image alignment, CZI, OME.TIF, High Resolution Imagery, Python